Are Microgreen Seeds Different From Regular Seeds?

 If you’re growing microgreens, save 10 or 20 seeds from your microgreen seeds and plant them as starts or directly into the garden.
 You will not even notice the difference in your microgreens tray!

-Using seeds bought for microgreen use in the garden is a great way to save some money.
+Using seeds bought for microgreen use in the garden is a great way to save money.

 What Seeds Are Commonly Used for Microgreens?